 Work Sharp WSGFS221 Guided Field Sharpener

-- There is a 20º and 25º angle guide.
+- A 20º and 25º angle guide.
 That way you can sharpen at a consistent angle, and you will be able to repeat it easily.

-- There are diamond plates to sharpen fast when you need to do more than a touch up.
+- Diamond plates to sharpen fast when you need to do more than a touch up.

-- There is a leather strop to provide that finishing touch and smooth out all the micro-serrations.
+- A leather strop to provide that finishing touch and smooth out all the micro-serrations.

-- There is a sharpen rod that allows you to sharpen serrated blades.
+- A sharpen rod that allows you to sharpen serrated blades.